Gbukaa/security_week/reliability/README.md

 * **HOSP Web Server**
   This is managed at great expense by HOSP Corp.
 It responds to requests according to its API, stores relevant data, and performs image processing.
 It probably has a database somehow connected to it, but you're not sure.
 It's not a very reliable server.
 Your client regularly complains of its unreliability.
 [You can read the HOSP API documentation here.](https://expert-guacamole-1b33b4a0.pages.github.io/)

 The only system you can directly control is the Load Balancer, as well as any other systems or infrastructure you choose to create.
+The Load Balancer will be useful, because it allows you to redirect traffic from the User Traffic Gateway to your own infrastructure.
+You can do this generally, for a particular % of traffic, and for specific HTTP Endpoints.

 You can submit support tickets to HOSP or Corporate IT (via your coach) but it is up to them what requests they grant and under what timeframe.
 There's no expectation that you will have to contact HOSP or Corporate IT in order to succeed in this project.

 ## Getting started